spectrocloud/librarium/docs/api-content/api-docs/3-postman-collection.md

 ---
 title: "Postman Collection"
 sidebar_label: "Postman Collection"
-description: "Spectro Cloud API Postman Collection"
+description: "Palette API Postman Collection"
 icon: ""
 hide_table_of_contents: true
 ---

-Spectro Cloud provides a Postman collection for your convenience to help you interact with the Spectro Cloud API.
+Spectro Cloud provides a Postman collection for your convenience to help you interact with the Palette API.

 ## Prerequisites